-If you are looking to have a healthier lifestyle and better nutritional habits, these few tips will help to get you on your way.
+If you are looking to have a healthier lifestyle and better nutritional habits, these few tips above will create new ways to think about good nutrition.
 Cut out soft drinks, avoid convenience foods and fast foods, limit your screen time and avoid snacks.
 Remember that nobody changes overnight so choose one or two things to address and take things one step at a time for a healthier and more vibrant you!

 You can listen to an audio version by clicking on this link

 - Burke, L. Deakin, V (2005) Clinical Sports Nutrition (2nd Ed.)
 McGraw-Hill

 - Chek, P. (2009) How to Eat, Move and Be Healthy!